 How to make chutney

-Oh my friends chutney is so easy to make.
+Oh my friends this apricot chutney is so easy to make.
 If you are a total novice at preserving then chutney is a great place to start.
 Basically you just start with a bit of chopping.
 You want to stone and chop the apricots, yellow pepper, apple and onion.
 Try to get the fruit and veg pieces to similar size, about a 1cm dice is great.

 Mince the garlic, ginger and the chilli.
 Now chuck everything into a non reactive (not aluminium as you are using vinegar) pan along with all your lovely spices, the vinegar and sugar.
 The only thing you are not throwing in just now is the flaked almonds.
 Keep them till the last moment.

 Start heating up the pan to let the sugar dissolve completely then bring it to the boil.
 Lower the heat a little and let your chutney bubble away.
 All those lovely apricot, apple and pepper chunks will start to soften beautifully.

 The kitchen will smell amazing as all those lovely fruits and spices blend together and do their thing.

 Stir the pan now and then to make sure that the chutney isn’t sticking to the bottom.
 Your chutney is ready when you can draw your wooden spoon along the bottom of the pan and it leaves a clear trail before the chutney creeps back over it again.
 Chuck in the almonds and stir them through.

 All you have to do now is ladle your spiced apricot and almond chutney into sterilised jars.

 New to preserving?
 Then don’t panic, I can take you from zero to hero in no time at all.

 Just check out these handy articles to get you heading in the right direction fast;